edibotopic/edibotopic-website/content/blog/explaining/2024-08-17-note-system-native-vim-ctags.md

 In normal mode:

-- `c-]` on a toc link will take you to that section
+- `c-]` on a TOC link will take you to that section
-- `c-t` on a section title will take you back to the toc
+- `c-t` on a section title will take you back to the TOC

-For convenience, it's nice to be able to rebuild the tags file when the toc is updated.
-Create a `makefile` in the home directory with the following
+For convenience, create a `makefile` in the `notes` directory with the following
 contents:

 ```makefile